SBoudrias/mem-fs-editor/README.md

 You can optionally pass a `templateOptions` object. `mem-fs-editor` automatically setup the filename option so you can easily use partials.

+Binary files are by default excluded from ejs template substitution, but this can be changed by setting `templateOptions`' `forceBinarySubstition` to true.

 You can also optionally pass a `copyOptions` object (see [copy() documentation for more details](https://github.com/SBoudrias/mem-fs-editor#copyfrom-to-options)).

 Templates syntax looks like this: